mbwk/prefab/README.md

 your home directory.
 The point of this is to ensure adjustments made over the course of normal usage can be tracked and not lost.

+TODO: investigate using stow to handle symlink farms